-ANALYSIS: The proposed street would be located within the urban growth boundary and would avoid known environmental resources including wetlands, riparian habitat and areas designated as Refuge Sanctuary within the Tualatin River National Wildlife Refuge.
+ANALYSIS: According to the City's interactive map, the proposed roadway would be located within the urban growth boundary and would avoid known environmental resources including wetlands, riparian habitat and areas designated as Refuge Sanctuary within the Tualatin River National Wildlife Refuge.

-FINDING: Based on the above analyses, staff finds that because the street 1) provides needed internal circulation that facilitates the safe, convenient, efficient and economic movement of persons, goods and services between and within the major land use activities; 2) is substantially consistent with the City's collector street definition; and 3) is consistent with ODOT's minimum desired collector functional classification for access to SW Pacific Hwy, the criteria of Policy 1 are satisfied.
-Additionally, the proposed street would be a stub and therefore not congest or impact residential streets.
-Access from SW Pacific Hwy would provide the required convenient and efficient access to the commercial and industrial uses in the area.
-In response to site constraints and public comments the proposed street would not impact circulation between home, school, work, recreation and shopping.
+FINDING: Based on the above analyses, staff finds that the proposed roadway would 1) provide needed internal circulation that facilitates the safe, convenient, efficient and economic movement of persons, goods and services between and within the major land use activities; 2) be substantially consistent with the City's collector street and local street functional classification definitions; and 3) be consistent with Washington County access standards.
+Additionally, the proposed roadway would provide multiple interior routes throughout the site with a variety of road classifications to distinguish between regional and local travel.
+This route separation would facilitate the convenient circulation between home, school, work, recreation and shopping.
 These criteria are satisfied.

-- Goal 2: Develop a transportation system that is consistent with the City's adopted comprehensive land use plan and with the adopted plans of state, local, and regional jurisdictions. - Policy 1 The City shall implement the transportation plan based on the functional classification of streets shown in Table 8-1.
+Goal 2: Develop a transportation system that is consistent with the City's adopted comprehensive land use plan and with the adopted plans of state, local, and regional jurisdictions.

+Policy 1 -The City shall implement the transportation plan based on the functional classification of streets shown in Table 8-1.